danabr75/opengl/tutorial.md

 Gl.is_error_checking_enabled? # true/false
 ```

-When the checking is enabled (default), @glGetError()@ is executed after each OpenGL call, and should error
+When the checking is enabled (default), `glGetError()` is executed after each OpenGL call, and should error
 occur, Gl::Error exception is raised:

 ```ruby